sr-murthy/continuedfractions/docs/sources/creating-continued-fractions.rst

    >>> ContinuedFraction.from_elements(1, *[2] * 1000).as_decimal()
    >>> Decimal('1.414213562373095048801688724209698078569671875376948073176679737990732478462107038850387534327641572735013846230912297024924836055850737212644121497099935831413222665927505592755799950501152782060571470109559971605970274534596862014728517418640889198609552329230484308714321450839762603627995251407989687253396546331808829640620615258352395054745750287759961729835575220337531857011354374603408498847160386899970699004815030544027790316454247823068492936918621580578463111596668713013015618568987237235288509264861249497715421833420428568606014682472077143585487415565706967765372022648544701585880162075847492265722600208558446652145839889394437092659180031138824646815708263010059485870400318648034219489727829064104507263688131373985525611732204024509122770022693976417470272013752399982976782217338826145327739130951193355408762382855063050397471264684204993755563270525522588635793369056816493299408349652485293806821732869748392205646382061385126800425762739265218823406558704964782626829881122')

-The algorithm implemented by :py:meth:`~continuedfractions.continuedfraction.ContinuedFraction.from_elements` is described in the :ref:`documentation <exploring-continued-fractions.fast-algorithms>`.
+The algorithm implemented by :py:meth:`~continuedfractions.continuedfraction.ContinuedFraction.from_elements` is division-free and uses a well known recurrence relation for convergents of simple continued fractions, which is described :ref:`here <exploring-continued-fractions.fast-algorithms>`.

 For rational numbers :py:meth:`~continuedfractions.continuedfraction.ContinuedFraction.from_elements` will produce exactly the same results as the constructor for :py:class:`~continuedfractions.continuedfraction.ContinuedFraction`, but with the benefit of allowing the user to specify an exact sequence of elements, if it is known, or an arbitrary sequence of elements for :ref:`approximations <exploring-continued-fractions.rational-approximation>` or experimental computations.